Central limit theorems for discretized occupation time functionals: Central limit theorems for

-where $\widetilde{W}$ is as in Theorem \ref{thm:CLT_C2}. \end{thm} The theorem shows that the Riemann estimator still satisfies a CLT with rate $\Delta_{n}$. $f\in H_{loc}^{1}(\R^{d})$ is the minimal assumption to ensure that the stochastic integral in the limit is well-defined.
-Since functions in $H_{loc}^{s}(\R^{d})$ are generally not continuous, $\xi$ regularizes $X$ and ensures that $\Gamma_{t}(f(\cdot+\xi))$ is well-defined, even if the marginals of $X$ do not have Lebesgue densities.
-This regularization also allows for introducing $L^{2}$-norms in the proof (cf. (\ref{eq:D_E_error}) below), while the stable convergence is for fixed time $t$ only, as compared to Theorem \ref{thm:CLT_C2}.
-It is a challenging problem to control the asymptotic bias uniformly in $t$, and it is unclear if this can be done for Sobolev functions, in general.
+as $n\rightarrow\infty$, where $\widetilde{W}$ is as in Theorem \ref{thm:CLT_C2}. \end{thm} We conclude that the Riemann estimator satisfies the CLT in Theorem \ref{thm:CLT_C2} at the optimal rate $\Delta_{n}$ for Sobolev-smooth functions.
+Compared to Theorem \ref{thm:CLT_C2}, here the stable convergence holds only at a fixed time $t$, because it is difficult to control the term $D_{t,n}(f)$ in \eqref{eq:decomposition} uniformly in $t$.
+It is unclear if this can be achieved for Sobolev functions, in general.
+Note that the compositions $\nabla f(X_r+\xi)$ are well-defined random variables for $f\in H^1(\R^d)$, because by independence $X_t+\xi$ has a Lebesgue density and so $\nabla f=\nabla \tilde{f}$ almost surely implies $\nabla f(X_r+\xi)=\tilde{f}(X_r+\xi)$ $\P$-almost surely.